Understanding Counselling for Supporting Mental and Emotional Health

 Enhanced Self-Awareness

 Through counseling, clients often gain a deeper understanding of themselves.
-This self-awareness can lead to personal growth and positive changes in behavior.
+This self-awareness can lead to personal growth and positive changes in relationships and behaviour.

 Coping Strategies